-The event history export is a log of all events scheduled in Robin powered spaces within your organization.
+The event export is a log of all events scheduled in Robin powered spaces within your organization during a specified time range.
 It also contains event metadata which can be used for further analysis and insight into how spaces in your organization are used over time.

 Admins or custom roles with granted permissions can download a copy of your meeting logs in CSV format via Analytics > Exports.
 This feature is available for Pro plans and above, with total time range available increasing per plan: